rohnugu/base-drafts/draft-ietf-quic-http.md

 HTTP_DUPLICATE_PUSH (0x0C):
 : A Push ID was referenced in two different stream headers.

+HTTP_UNKNOWN_STREAM_TYPE (0x0D):
+: A unidirectional stream header contained an unknown stream type.

+HTTP_TOO_CONTROLLING (0x0E):
+: More than one control stream was opened by the peer.

 HTTP_GENERAL_PROTOCOL_ERROR (0x00FF):
 : Peer violated protocol requirements in a way which doesn't match a more specific error code, or endpoint declines to use the more specific error code.